 And much of this data was compiled before Uber and Tesla began to really shake up the automotive world!

-In 2015, these same researchers noted, “In the most extreme scenario, self-driving vehicles could cut average ownership rates of vehicles by 43 percent—from an average of 2.1 vehicles to 1.2 vehicles per household”.
+In 2015, these same researchers noted, “In the most extreme scenario, self-driving vehicles could cut average ownership rates of vehicles by 43%—from an average of 2.1 vehicles to 1.2 vehicles per household.”

 A Polarizing Company

-That said, there are no shortage of critics of the company, including Bob Lutz, an auto industry legend who held top positions at Ford (F), Chrysler, General Motors (GM) and BMW throughout his career.
-In a Los Angeles Times article Lutz had plenty to say about TSLA.
+One such critic is Bob Lutz, an auto industry legend who held top positions at Ford (F), Chrysler, General Motors (GM) and BMW throughout his career.
+In a Los Angeles Times article Lutz had plenty to say about Tesla.
 Here are some excerpts:

 What’s your take on Elon Musk and Tesla?